Promissory note: England and Wales

+The Bills of Exchange Act of 1704, also known as "An Act for giving like Remedy upon Promissory Notes, as is now used upon Bills of Exchange, and for the better Payment of Inland Bills of Exchange", primarily aimed to extend the same legal remedies available for bills of exchange to promissory notes.
+This made promissory notes legally negotiable instruments, meaning they could be transferred to others via endorsement.

+The 1704 legislation was repealed by the Bills of Exchange Act 1882 (45 & 46 Vict. c.
+61).

 United States

 In the United States, a promissory note that meets certain conditions is a negotiable instrument regulated by article 3 of the Uniform Commercial Code.
 Negotiable promissory notes called mortgage notes are used extensively in combination with mortgages in the financing of real estate transactions.
 One prominent example is the Fannie Mae model standard form contract Multistate Fixed-Rate Note 3200, which is publicly available.
 Promissory notes, or commercial papers, are also issued to provide capital to businesses.
-However, Promissory Notes act as a source of Finance to the company's creditors.
+However, promissory notes act as a source of finance to the company's creditors.

 The various State law enactments of the Uniform Commercial Code define what is and what is not a promissory note, in section 3-104(d):

 Thus, a writing containing such a disclaimer removes such a writing from the definition of negotiable instrument, instead simply memorializing a contract.